AmesCornish/buttersink/README.md

 WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.

-See LICENSE.md for more details.
+See LICENSE.txt for more details.